A Message and A Mission

 Change

 As I sat in daily Mass last week, I prayed, “Lord, give me the right words,” and I was gifted with the priest sharing this quote from John Henry Newman, “To live is to change, and to be perfect is to have changed often.”
 I think this goes along with the theme of detachment.
-We need to be
+We need to be careful not to get too comfortable or complacent in one place.
+Perhaps for some this is figuratively, others physically, and for all, spiritually.

 The gospel reading continues with a warning to avoid distractions, even what can be considered good distractions.
 I am studying St. Teresa of Avila’s Nine Grades of Prayer, and she teaches that “voluntary distraction” in prayer is a venial sin.
 I challenge all of us to consider this in the other areas of our lives.
 Let us not become distracted while seeking the mission God gives us and to detach and evangelize His Holy Word.